WillemNieuwenhuis/anon_excel/readme.md

 ## Usage

 ```
-usage: anonex [-h] [-c] [-x] [-t] [-o] folder
+usage: anonex [-h] [-a] [-c] [-o] [-s] [-t] [-x] folder

 This app scans multiple sets of surveys.
 It offers an option to clean and store the survey data, and also an option to perform and store a T-test analysis.
 The T-test is only possible when both pre- and post- survey is available.
-Any personal information is removed.
+Optionally personal information is removed.

 positional arguments:
   folder           Specify the folder with the excel report(s)

 options:
   -h, --help       show this help message and exit
+  -a, --anonymize  Anonymize personal data (default = No)
-  -c, --color      Add colors in excel file with clean ranked data
+  -c, --color      Add colors in excel file with clean ranked data (default = No)
+  -o, --overwrite  Overwrite existing excel outputs (default = No)
+  -s, --strip      Strip leading s-char from s-number (default = No)
+  -t, --ttest      Perform T-test calculation (default = No)
   -x, --clean      Save cleaned data (default = No)
-  -t, --ttest      Perform T-test calculation (default = No)
-  -o, --overwrite  Overwrite existing excel outputs
 ```

 ## The surveys